Nehaa992/Shikra/README.md

 This simple app is made only to alert and remind the user to stand from their seat every hour for a min  and take a walk.

-To run this app
+To run this app-
 Clone the repository.
-Run Index.html
+Run Index.html.